Dragons who have no specific allegiance or affiliation.

 - Ridiculously Cute Critter: Young Garff is very, very cute.

-- Small, Annoying Creature: However, similar to Bing, Bam and Boom, he's also extremely loud and keeps trying to prey on Chicken, Smidvarg and the other Night Terrors.
+- Sidekick Creature Nuisance: However, similar to Bing, Bam and Boom, he's also extremely loud and keeps trying to prey on Chicken, Smidvarg and the other Night Terrors.

 A member of the subterranean colony of albino Night Terrors that Fishlegs discovers.
 Darkvarg bonds specifically to Fishlegs and is the only one to not turn on him when he tries to leave.